 Let’s start by decarbonizing our economy and eliminating our reliance on fossil fuels, for which 80% of our global energy is still derived according to the International Energy Agency.

 According to the International Union for Conservation of Nature, 10% of Earth’s waters and 14.7% of land (just 2.3% shy of the Convention on Biological Diversity’s 2020 global conservation goal) are protected through national parks, wildlife reserves, and the like.

 Still, key areas lack complete protection.

 Between human overpopulation, free market economies, and societal value of materialism, high demand yields even higher production and surplus waste.

 In agriculture, over 40% of yields are wasted before even reaching consumer hands.
-Instead of industrial-scale farming laden with toxic chemicals, we should aim to organically produce only what we need, using the latest and greatest Regenerative agriculture approaches and letting little critters play their important role.
+Instead of industrial-scale farming laden with toxic chemicals, we should aim to organically produce only what we need, using the latest and greatest regenerative agriculture approaches.

-For some fantastic points on the need to overhaul and re-design our mindset, check out the podcast “Keeping Your Cup Full and Africa’s Well-being Economy” with Justine Braby and “Desert Permaculture” with Fabian von Hase
+For some fantastic points on the need to overhaul and re-design our mindset, check out the podcast “Keeping Your Cup Full and Africa’s Well-being Economy” with Justine Braby and “Desert Permaculture” with Fabian von Hase.

 Cleaning up our act means more than the cleaning the side of the highway, but despite its distractions, the plastic movement has shown what we humans are capable of when we care.
 It’s time we start caring about harder hitting issues and tackle them with the same tenacity.

 Many great projects have already started, like the UN Environment’s #SolveDifferent, school strikes for climate, and Nature Needs Half (an ambitious project which aims to protect 50% of the planet by 2030 – you can sign the declaration, too!).
 These are all awesome, but we want more.

 - Be a conscious (and minimalist) consumer.
 Large-scale systemic changes to the supply will only happen if the demand wills it.

 As Rick Stafford and Peter JS Jones writes, “We must reform the way we live rather than tweak the choices we make.”